EddyLuten/bhreia.com/docs/deities/amalchi.md

   </figcaption>
 </figure>

 Amalchi is the male god of the sky and represents duality and instability, expressed in the day and night cycle.
-Whereas his counterpart [Bhreia](bhreia.md) is at least partially remembered by the inhabitants of the world, his name has been completely forgotten except by his cult followers who understand and know his true nature.
+Whereas his counterpart [[bhreia]] is at least partially remembered by the inhabitants of the world, his name has been completely forgotten except by his cult followers who understand and know his true nature.

 **Pronunciation:** Ah-mel-khai